 - Prognosis and treatment duration are subjective – each woman will have her own “journey”

-In our clinical experience, the primary causes for vulvar vestibulitis include:
+We find that the primary causes for vulvar vestibulitis include:

 - Insufficient hydration